agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 The main functionalities exposed by this component are:

 -   retrieve the list of workflows that a given user can see,

 -   clone an existing workflow,

 -   parameterize a workflow according to the user needs,

 -   create a workflow from existing toolboxes,

 -   validate a workflow,

 -   publish a workflow.

-The main functionalities exposed by this component are:

--   retrieve the list of workflows that a given user can see,
--   clone an existing workflow,
--   parameterize a workflow according to the user needs,
--   create a workflow from existing toolboxes,
--   validate a workflow,
--   publish a workflow.

 ### Dependencies